 I would like to answer you.

-One, the original Black Lives Matter group were not violent, and I believe those are the people that were invited by the President if you look at the dates and the people's names.
+One, the original Black Lives Matter group were not violent, and I believe those are the people that were invited by the president if you look at the dates and the people's names.

-And that should not be a political partisan.
+And that should be a problem.

 Is that the one you're talking about?

-Because that was the guy at the White House and he was the head of it.
+Because that was the guy at the White House, and he was the head of it.

-Now, I want to just remind you that the leader, DeRay McKesson, who talked to the president, you know, literally the most prominent leader, you know, the violent action of the movement's rioters, he said, were justified and people take to the streets as a last resort.
+Now, I want to just remind you that the leader, DeRay McKesson, who talked to the president, you know, literally the most prominent leader, you know, the violent action of the movement's rioters, he said, were justified, and people take to the streets as a last resort.

 But he justified violence.